th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 2. Place the resulting folder `ProfitBricksSoapApi` (does contain 3 Files) in `%SYSTEMROT%\System32\WindowsPowerShell\v1.0\Modules\` will make the module system wide availible (not recomendet)
 3. Place the resulting folder in any folder ouf your choice and extend the eviromet variable `PSModulePath` by this folder will make the module system wide availible.

+### PSmodule load using manifest (prefered)

+If you use PowerShell v3 (Windows Server 2012 / Windows 8) and the module folder is placed in a directory listet in %PSModulePath=%, the module will be availible without additional effort.

+If you use PowerShell v2 (Windows Server 2008 / Windows Vista) and the module folder is placed in a directory listet in %PSModulePath=%, load the module using:

+	Import-Module ProfitBricksSoapApi [-verbose]

+If you use PowerShell v2 (Windows Server 2008 / Windows Vista) and the module folder is NOT placed in a directory listet in %PSModulePath=%, load the module using:

+	Import-Module -name "Path_To\ProfitBricksSoapApi" [-verbose]

 ## Usage
 Initialise the API: